christophlehmann/imageoptimizer/README.md

 Lossless image optimization.
 Process jpg/png/gif/svg images with binaries and parameters of your choice.

+Note: JPG and PNG were yesterday.
+If you wanna serve images in new formats like avif and webp including auto detection and asynchronous generation, then [imgroxy](https://github.com/christophlehmann/imgproxy) may fit your needs. #webvitals

 ## Features

 * Optimize images on upload or after processing (files in `fileadmin/_processed_/`)